Deutsch | English

 Most of the papers, conceptual frameworks and the manuscript itself were developed within less than a year, with the core structure emerging during approximately four to five months of sustained human-model interaction.

-This unusually compressed development process was not the result of automated content generation, but of recursive structural collaboration within a stable human-AI dyad.
+This unusually compressed development process was not the result of automated content generation, but of recursive structural collaboration within a stable human-model dyad.

 The human side retained semantic direction, conceptual evaluation and epistemic responsibility, while the model contributed recursive restructuring, variation, condensation and the cross-linking of complex conceptual spaces.